jimbotops/TableSnake/README.md

+# Android App for Snake Table

-Complete Android App for the Snake Table game.
+Complete Single-Page Android App for the Snake Table game.
+**For more information visit http://www.instructables.com/id/Bluetooth-Controlled-LED-Snake-Table/**

 To Use:
 1. Pair the phone with the HC06 device in the default android menu (Settings > Bluetooth)